nubenetes/awesome-kubernetes/docs/kubernetes-tools.md

     - In Kubernetes, When we make some changes to a ConfigMap or Secret, new data is not automatically propagated to the pods from that configmap/secret.
 We often need to restart the pods to load new data.
     - This can be achieved using a tool ‘Reloader’.
 It is a Kubernetes controller which watch the changes made to secrets and ConfigMaps and perform rolling upgrades on pods with their associated Deployments, StatefulSets or DaemonSets.
 It is an Opensource tool provided by Stakater who also provide various other enterprise K8s solutions.

-## Infra

-- [infrahq/infra 🌟](https://github.com/infrahq/infra) Infra enables you to discover and access infrastructure (e.g. Kubernetes, databases).
-It helps you connect an identity provider such as Okta or Azure active directory, and map users/groups with the permissions you set to your infrastructure.

 ## Kluctl

 - [kluctl.io 🌟](https://kluctl.io) Kluctl is the missing glue to put together large Kubernetes deployments.
 It allows you to declare and manage multi-environment and multi-cluster deployments.
 Kluctl does not have cluster-side dependencies and works out of the box.